-I served with a Servant Group International team on Lesvos.
+I served with a Servant Group International team on a Greek island.
 Each day we accompanied approximately 1,000 refugees arriving on the northern coast.
-Lesvos has welcomed more than half of the refugees arriving in Greece.
 The refugees arrive on shore wet, hungry, thirsty, exhausted and frequently in shock from the 6-mile journey.
 Most have been displaced from their homes for at least a month – many have completely depleted their resources just to reach Europe.

 Our group was assigned to work at the Skala-Sykaminia Transit Center.
 The center was the first stop for women, men and children who survived passage in flimsy, over-crowded dinghies launched by smugglers from the Turkish shoreline.
 For those who landed on the gentle shores of Skala – the transit center was a 2 kilometer uphill walk on a winding road.
 On an ordinary day, a hiker might stop along the road to enjoy a beautiful view of olive groves stretching down to the Aegean Sea while listening to the bells and bleats of grazing goats under the warm late morning sun.
 On this walk, however, the goal is a resting place, answers, sustenance, safety.
 The culverts testified to those who lightened their load by shedding wet clothing and life vests.

 The transit center run by the United Nations High Commission for Refugees is staffed by Christian NGOs, most under the umbrella of Operation Mobilization or Samaritan’s Purse.
 The mostly 20 and 30-year old volunteers served with joy and compassion.